Songtech-0912/Natron-UI-Themes/README.md

 software, similar in functionality to Adobe After Effects, Nuke by The Foundry, or Blackmagic Fusion.
 It is portable and cross-platform (GNU/Linux, OS X, Microsoft Windows).
 To learn more, go to Natron's [Github](https://github.com/NatronGitHub/Natron).

 This repository contains several UI themes for Natron that aim to enhance Natron's UI and user experience.
+These are in QSS or QML format and are easily installed.

 * Material Dark Theme
 * Material Light Theme